adierking/unplug/README.md

 If command-line tools aren't your thing and you want to use Unplug through a GUI, check out emistro's [Unplugger](https://emistro.itch.io/unplugger)!

+(Note that this packages its own Unplug build which may be different from the latest release.)

 ![Unplugger stage tools screenshot](docs/images/unplugger.png)

 ## Goals